 Without a property agent marketing the development, Water’s Edge’s own networks and marketing efforts have successfully brought demand from a variety of sectors.
 This is working to create a vibrant community of businesses that want a workplace that feels like no other, that can increase productivity and with the potential to form new partnerships with fellow tenants due to chance (or planned) meetings created by the design of the building.

-At the start of 2019, just a couple of months after opening, the development is forecast to be at full or near full capacity this year.
+As of summer 2019, less than a year after opening, the development was forecast to be at full or near full capacity that year.

 “Catherine has been a godsend for me on this project.
 With my limited marketing knowledge, she has been invaluable on a project which is quite complicated covering many aspects of traditional and digital marketing.
 She's always willing to go the extra mile to get the project moving.
 Oh!
 And a nice person too!”